Department of the Army Historical Advisory Committee: History

 The Secretary of the Army appoints members, which includes civilian scholars as well as those who represent the United States Military Academy, the Army War College, the Command and General Staff College, and the Training and Doctrine Command.
 The committee meets annually to review and to advise on the current and future plans of the United States Army Center of Military History.

 Chairmen

 The following, listed in chronological order, have served as chairmen of the committee.
-In those case where individuals have also served as individual members their names and dates are also shown separately for that service in the alphabetical list of members:
+In those cases where individuals have also served as individual members, their names and dates are also shown separately for that service in the alphabetical list of members: